 My father told me this, and now it’s my duty to pass it on to you.
 No good, smart, sound decision was ever made in the wee hours of the morning.
 Ever.
 Treat those hours as potentially disastrous, and just get yourself and your friends home before chaos and regret ensue.

-7. Drinking too much is a major turn off.
+7. Drinking too much is a major turn-off.

-Proving that you can down 6 shots of tequila is not only one of the most ignorant and reckless things you can do, it also shows your peers that you value your sober self about as much as last night’s stale pizza.
+Proving that you can down 6 shots is not only one of the most ignorant and reckless things you can do, it also shows your peers that you value your sober self about as much as last night’s stale pizza.
 As a matter of fact, being stupid drunk only makes you two things, stupid and drunk.

 8. I’m not tracking you, so call or text me back in a reasonable amount of time.
 Two days later is not reasonable.

 I’m more than happy to cut the apron strings and grant you the freedom you deserve.
 However, with that freedom comes the responsibility to actually stay in touch with me.
-Grown ups call and text back in a respectable and reasonable amount of time.
-It’s time to be a grown up.
+Grown-ups call and text back in a respectable and reasonable amount of time.
+It’s time to be a grown-up.

 9. Join a lot of clubs.
 Play intramural sports.
-Go to college sponsored lectures, movies, performances, and social functions.
+Go to college-sponsored lectures, movies, performances, and social functions.
 Keep trying to find your people.